Tracking Town Halls:

 During the time I crossed paths with Mike Fitzpatrick, healthcare reform was (and still is) a major issue.
 I supported the Affordable Care Act a.k.a Obamacare — and still do – as a start to addressing medical bankruptcies, the high uninsured and under-insured numbers, job-lock, the unquantifiable psychological trauma people experience dealing with the US healthcare/health insurance system, and even the deaths attributable to those unable to access care.

 I spent over two years asking Rep. Fitzpatrick's office if there was a town hall.
-Fitzpatrick and his staff's outsized response to a simple constituent request surprised and alarmed me.
+Fitzpatrick and his staff's outsized reaction to a simple constituent request surprised and alarmed me.
 The congressman and his staff stonewalled me.
 I was shocked.
 Why?
-I doubled down and started calling every day.
+I then doubled down and started calling every day.
+There was something more here.
+I justified the time and energy I was putting out by calling this odd turn of events performance art.
 The experience became surreal.
 Why was the office instructed not to give me information?
+I decided to track the staff's responses to the question, "Was the congressman having a town hall today, tomorrow or in the future?"
+It got weird for everybody.

 The log entries reveal a kind of naiveté and indignation on my part that only the uninitiated exhibit.
 I was a political neophyte.By the time this 29-month town hall log ended, I was very schooled in the congressman’s subtle moves to try to derail someone he saw as a political combatant – me.
 I, on the other hand, saw myself as an advocate for the healthcare law, one who unwittingly unmasked a politician who was, as I saw it, faking it by going to extraordinary lengths to avoid real dialog at town halls.